Maksasj/hypnode/hn2c/README.md

 ## Main files

-- `src/main/resources/hypnode.flex`: JFlex scanner generator reads this file and generates the `hypnode` language scanner based on it.

-- `src/test/resources/**`: This directory contains `hypnode` language example programs that are being scanned by generated scanner.
-In `input.hn` you can see the source code and in `output.json` the expected array of lexemes.

-- `src/test/java/gen/TestScanner.java`: org.junit.jupiter tests entrypoint.
+- `src/main/resources/hypnode.cup`: JFlex parser generator definition.

+- `src/test/resources/parser_tests/**`: This directory contains 2 directories: accepted and rejected.
+These directories contain input files that are accepted by parser (has no syntax errors) or rejected (has some syntax errors)